Quantum Random Access Stored-Program Machines: Introduction

 { 3pt}

-\textbf{Organisation of the Paper}: In Section \ref{sec:qtm}, we recall from \cite{Ber97} the definition of QTM and then introduce the notion of standard QTM.
-In Section \ref{sec:qram-qrasp}, the formal definitions of QRAM and QRASP are given.
+\textbf{Organisation of the Paper}: In Section \ref{sec:qtm}, we recall from \cite{Ber97} the definition of QTMs and then introduce the notions of extended QTMs and standard QTMs.
+In Section \ref{sec:qram-qrasp}, the formal definitions of QRAMs and QRASPs are given.
 Our main results are presented in Section \ref{sec:main-results}.

-The remaining sections are then devoted to give all of the details.
+The remaining sections are then devoted to provide all of the details.
 The computations of QRAMs and QRASPs are carefully described in Sections \ref{sec:def-qram} and \ref{sec:def-qrasp}, respectively.
 The simulations of QRAMs and QRASPs with each other are described in Section \ref{sec:sim-qram-qrasp}, and the simulations of QRAMs and QTMs with each other are given in Section \ref{sec:sim-qram-qtm}.
+The standardisation of QTM is given in Section \ref{sec:standard-qtm}.